ConflictingTheories/calliope/readme.md

 # Calliope Site Generator

 ## Dependencies (to deploy)
-The Following Technologies are required to run and deploy NERD:
+The Following Technologies are required to run and deploy Calliope:
 - Docker / Docker-Compose

 ## Deployment